Mounjaro Side Effects

 Feeling sick (nausea)

+Another common Mounjaro side effect, this can be anything from feeling sick after eating, being sick, or experiencing mild nausea throughout the day.
 During clinical trials of Mounjaro, patients reported feeling sick typically as their dose was increased, but this usually improved over time.
 If you are bothered by this symptom for an extended period of time or it is starting to affect your day to day life, you should speak with your doctor or a pharmacist.

 Constipation

-Like with nausea, clinical trials show symptoms of constipation are typically reported by patients after an increase in dosage during weight-loss treatment with Mounjaro.
+Like with nausea, clinical trials show symptoms of constipation are typically reported by patients after an increase in their doseage during weight-loss treatment with Mounjaro.
 This side effect should improve over time.
 However, if you have already tried managing your symptoms and constipation has become an issue in your daily life, speak with your doctor.

 Diarrhoea